Kim Kardashian’s Met Gala dress shows she’s a terrible role model to women

 I would argue that Kardashian has a responsibility, here.
 Yes, she shows grit, daring and tenacity – she’s clearly not averse to suffering for fashion or publicity (she had to be trained to sit in the Mugler dress and was unable to go to the toilet) – but what message is this sending to other women and young girls?
 It’s 2024 – should we really be showing off waists small enough to fit your hand around; women reduced to grimacing, gurning versions of themselves who can’t eat, speak or do anything but stand there and be admired?
 Isn’t a body “ideal” as small as this, in fact, dangerous?

-But a deep dive into the outfit she wore gives me the kind of shivers I don’t get from the memories of a pair of uncomfortable stilletos.
-In the “making of” photographs of the corset dress, which was a custom creation from Mansion Marguila Artisanal, Galliano’s moodboards show the bruises left on models’ flesh by the lacing.
+But a deep dive into the outfit she wore gives me the kind of shivers I don’t get from the memories of a pair of uncomfortable stilettos.
+In the “making of” photographs of the corset dress, which was a custom creation from Mansion Margiela Artisanal, Galliano’s moodboards show the bruises left on models’ flesh by the lacing.

 I could only think of those photos when I watched two assistants help Kardashian hobble up the red-carpet stairs.
 She might be one of the world’s most famous, most photographed and most influential women, but she looked frail and vulnerable.
 Her extreme wealth may have bought her an extreme waist – but to what end?
 Whose interests are being served when the most successful women on the planet still have to starve themselves of food – and oxygen – to get the most flattering shot?